andrew/ultimate-awesome/README.md

 - [awesome-tsung](https://github.com/aliesbelik/awesome-tsung) - A collection of resources covering all aspects of Tsung usage for load testing.
 - [awesome-survival](https://github.com/alx-xlx/awesome-survival) - A list of awesome survival/survivors books/guides.
 - [awesome-minecraft](https://github.com/arkflame/awesome-minecraft) - ⛏️  Useful Minecraft tools and resources.
-- [awesome-amp-for-email](https://github.com/avigoldman/awesome-amp-for-email) - Awesome resources and tools for AMP for Email ⚡💌.
 - [awesome-online-tools](https://github.com/Bakumon/awesome-online-tools) - 🔨 A series of small, beautiful and practical online tools.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
 - [awesome-software-for-students](https://github.com/CamiloGTR/awesome-software-for-students) - Awesome Software for Students.